omega-800/OCARBS/README.md

 that the programs file must be a three column `.csv`.

-The first column is a "tag" that determines how the program is installed, "" (blank) for the main repository, `A` for via the AUR or `G` if the program is a git repository that is meant to be `make && sudo make install`ed.
+The first column is a "tag" that determines how the program is installed, "" (blank) for the main repository, `A` for via the AUR, `G` if the program is a git repository that is meant to be `make && sudo make install`ed, `P` if the program is meant to be installed through pip and lastly `X` if the program shouldn't be installed at all but simply run as a service (as explained below).

+The second column is a "tag" that determines if the program is a service and if so, how it should be run. "" (blank) for no service, `U` for --user or `S` if the program should be run as a "normal" system service..

-The second column is the name of the program in the repository, or the link to the git repository, and the third column is a description (should be a verb phrase) that describes the program.
+The third column is the name of the program in the repository, or the link to the git repository, and the fourth column is a description (should be a verb phrase) that describes the program.
 During installation, OCARBS will print out this information in a grammatical sentence.
 It also doubles as documentation for people who read the CSV and want to install my dotfiles manually.